"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 For anyone working in a remote or hybrid setup, at least one of these is almost guaranteed to apply.

-How to Choose a Mac Screen Recording App (5 Criteria)
+How to pick a Mac screen recording app (5 criteria)

-Many apps cap free recordings at 5–10 minutes or stamp a watermark on every video.
+Many apps cap free recordings at 5–10 minutes or stamp a watermark on every clip.
 For meeting recordings, both are dealbreakers.

-Annotations (text, arrows, blurs), middle-section cuts, multi-clip joins—make sure the editing features cover what you actually need.
+Annotations (text, arrows, blur), middle-section cuts, multi-clip joins — make sure the editing features cover what you actually do.

 Automatic upload to the cloud and one-click shareable links remove most of the post-recording friction.

 The newest generation of screen recorders extends beyond capture into "recording → AI notes → docs."
-If you want to fold meetings into your workflow, this is often the deciding factor.
+If you want meetings to fold into your knowledge workflow, this is often the deciding factor.

 |---|---|---|---|---|